fefit/fet/README.md

 [![Build Status](https://travis-ci.org/fefit/fet.svg?branch=master)](https://travis-ci.org/github/fefit/fet)
 [![codecov](https://codecov.io/gh/fefit/fet/branch/master/graph/badge.svg)](https://codecov.io/gh/fefit/fet)

-FET is a go template engineer that can translate code to `html/template` code.
+FET is a golang template engine that can tranlate smarty like template code into golang `html/template`.

 ## Why FET

-FET means Friendly, Easily for Templating.`html/template` has a basic support for templating, but it's not easy to use, so you need FET.
+FET means Friendly, Easily for Template code.
+The official golang package `html/template` is a fully functional template engine, but it has a few defects with user experience, so you need FET.

+### Features

-- Expression support
+- Expression logics
 - Use `incldue` with defined variables scopes
 - Use `extends` inherit base template with defined variables scopes
-- Extends support for `for` loop, e.g
+- Limited support for `for` and `capture`

 ## Document